-- Sharing real-life stories about how Llais has made a difference. - Using feedback from people and communities to show why change is needed. - Highlighting good practice inspired by the voices of the Welsh public. - Promoting opportunities to join Llais as a volunteer, staff member, or partner organisation.
+- Sharing real-life stories about how Llais has made a difference, amplifying the voices of those who speak to us and showing how what they say matters. - Using feedback from people and communities to show why change is needed. - Highlighting good practice inspired by the voices of the Welsh public. - Promoting opportunities to join Llais as a volunteer, staff member, or partner organisation.